keyvank/tsp/4-intelligence.md

 **Embedding**

 An embedding layer is basically a array which you can access its elements.
 It's often used for converting words/tokens into $k$-dimensional vector of numbers.
+An embedding layer is always put as the first layer in a network, since its inputs are integer indices to elements of a table.

 * Propagation: `Y=T[X]`
 * Backpropagation: `dT[X]/dX += delta`